-As at March 31, 2019, the Company had cash of \$152,015 and a net working capital deficit of (\$2,152,799).
+As at June 30, 2019, the Company had cash of \$518,659 and a net working capital deficit of (\$1,783,602).
 In April 2019 the Company made the following announcements for its Segilola Gold Project in Nigeria:

 - On April 15, 2019 announced that it had received Investment Committee approval for US\$78 million financing package with the Africa Finance Corporation ("AFC").
-The funding package consists of a US\$54 million senior secured credit facility, a US\$9 million gold stream prepayment and a US\$15 million equity investment in Thor. - On April 16, 2019 announced that it had received a commitment from Norinco International Cooperation Limited ("Norinco International") for 10% financing of a US\$65 million turnkey, engineering, procurement and construction contract awarded to Norinco International. - On April 30, 2019 the Company also announced plans to undertake a private placement for up to US\$15 million.
+The funding package consists of a US\$54 million senior secured credit facility, a US\$9 million gold stream prepayment and a US\$15 million equity investment in Thor. - On April 16, 2019 announced that it had received a commitment from Norinco International Cooperation Limited ("Norinco International") for 10% financing of a US\$65 million turnkey, engineering, procurement and construction contract awarded to Norinco International. - As at the reporting date the Company was undertaking a private share placement to undertake a private placement for up to US\$15 million.
+Please refer to the press release dated August 19, 2019 for further detail.
 The share placement will allow the Company to make the investment decision on the Segilola Gold Project.
-As at the date of approval of these unaudited condensed consolidated interim financial statements, the Company has received share subscriptions totalling US\$4.4 million under the terms of the share placement.
+As at the date of approval of these unaudited condensed consolidated interim financial statements, the Company has received share subscriptions totalling US\$5.85 million under the terms of the share placement.

 The Board has reviewed the Group's cash flow forecasts up until June 2020 having regard to its current financial position and operational objectives.
-In the absence of an investment decision on the Segilola Gold Project being made, and with the US\$4.4 million in share placement subscriptions received as at the date of signing these unaudited condensed consolidated financial statements, the Directors are satisfied that the Group is able to meet its existing liabilities and its ongoing working capital requirements over the next twelve months.
+In the absence of an investment decision on the Segilola Gold Project being made, and with the US\$5.85 million in share placement subscriptions received as at the date of signing these unaudited condensed consolidated financial statements, the Directors are satisfied that the Group is able to meet its existing liabilities and its ongoing working capital requirements over the next twelve months.
 Until an investment decision is made on the Segilola Gold Project the Group does not have any material work commitments on any of its licenses within the next twelve months and, in the absence of available funding, is able to cut discretionary expenditure and reduce headcount to reduce financing requirements further.
 Accordingly, the Board continues to adopt the going concern basis for the preparation of these financial statements.